clausnz/php-helpers/doc/template/About.tmpl.md

 # About

 The library `clausnz/php-helpers`  is a collection of **:nr_functions** useful php helper functions.
-Once installed, the global functions are accessable from **everywhere** in your code:
+Once installed with `composer`, the global functions are accessable from **everywhere** in your code:

 #### Example
 ```php